garbagetown/guideline/source_en/ArchitectureInDetail/Codelist.rst

 | This guideline recommends the method to reload the codelist periodically using \ `Spring Task Scheduler <http://docs.spring.io/spring/docs/3.2.x/spring-framework-reference/html/scheduling.html>`_\ .

-| However, when it is necessary to refresh the codelist in an arbitrary timing, it is desirable to call refresh method in Controller class.
+| However, when it is necessary to arbitrarily refresh the codelist, it is appropriate to call refresh method in Controller class.

     .. note::